 The first passage we will look at is Galatians 5:16-23.

 Here we are commanded by God to walk in the Spirit.
 To walk in the Holy Spirit is the key to victory over sin – to living a holy life.
 The key to victory over sin is not self-punishment, doing penance, praying the rosary, or “mortification” of sin.
 It is not self-help books or going to prolonged counseling sessions.
 (Did you know that the success rate of professional counselors is lower than counseling with a loving friend?)
 The key to living a holy life as a Christian is to walk in the Spirit.
 The Holy Spirit is God’s Counselor.
-As Christians, we are commanded to walk in the Spirit since we already living in the Spirit (Rom.
-8:3; Gal.
-5:25; 1 Pet.
-4:6).
+As Christians, we are commanded to walk in the Spirit since we are already living in the Spirit (Romans 8:3; Galatians 5:25; 1 Peter 4:6).

 The Greek word for “walk” in this verse has the idea of continually walking in the Spirit and the Greek word for “carry out” has the idea of accomplishment.
 That is, if we are constantly walking in the Spirit, the desire of our flesh will not be satisfied.
 That is a strong statement.
 Now we need to ask, “What is the desire of the flesh?”
 The answer is given in the next verses,